-- 4.3.1 Literature was written and is meant to be read as a whole... not merely in part. - 4.3.1.1 "He jumped" is a declarative statement our initial thought is that we know what this means.
+- 4.3.1 Scripture is Literature in its Highest Form it was written and it was meant to be read as a whole... not merely in part. - 4.3.1.1 "He jumped" is a declarative statement our initial thought is that we know what this means.
 However, without context it is meaningless.
 Who was it that jumped?
 What compelled him to jump?
-What did he jump into or out of?
+What did they jump into or out of?
 Was it a positive or negative act?
 What are/were the consequences of the act?
-What does this story say about the Nature of God?
-About the nature of a person or humanity as a whole?
+What does this statement say about the Nature of God... or about the nature of a person or humanity as a whole?
 Is there a principle to be applied to my life today?
 Etc. - 4.3.1.2 "Jesus wept" is a similar declarative statement.
-What does it mean?
-Bear in mind Jesus knew that Lazarus would die, and remained where He was to allow it to happen this was a good thing for the faith of the disciples.
+Again, out of context what does it mean?
+Bear in mind that the great portion of the text revealed that Jesus knew that Lazarus would die and deliberately remained where He was to allow his friends death to happen this was a good thing for the faith of the disciples and all who witnessed it.
 Jesus knew what he was going to do, raising Lazarus wasn't a spur of the moment decision Lazarus is only sleeping....
 So why did Jesus weep?
 What was the message of the author?
 That knowing all these things, Jesus entered into the emotional pain of the friends and family around Him.
 He was moved by their emotions.
+God cares about how we feel that's the message the writer wanted to communicate.
+And further, since Lazarus was dead in the tomb for four days he wasn't merely dead he was decomposing... "there will be a stench."
+The pericope begins at John 11:1 and ends at 11:50.
+It is in this whole story that the meaning can be drawn out and therefore properly applied. - 4.3.2 It is acceptable to focus on a smaller portion of the whole, but only after you have determined its meaning within the whole.

-God cares about how we feel that's the message. - 4.3.2 Relation of synthesis (macro) and analysis (micro) - 4.3.2.1 Meaning comes from the 'macro' the whole story and proceeds into the 'micro' the sentence and words used to comprise it. - 4.3.2.2 Basic unit of meaning is the whole work. - 4.3.2.3 Basic unit of language is a word.
-A word is not a basic unit of meaning. - 4.3.2.4 Analysis requires moving from the whole down into the word.
+- 4.3.2.1 Meaning thus is derived in relation of the synthesis of the macro and analysis of the micro. - 4.3.2.2 Meaning comes primarily from the 'macro' the whole story and proceeds then into the 'micro' the sentence and words used to comprise the macro. - 4.3.2.3 Basic unit of meaning is the whole work. - 4.3.2.4 Basic unit of language is a word.
+A word is not a basic unit of meaning. - 4.3.2.5 Analysis requires moving from the whole down into the word.